timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

 * Installed Grafana version&nbsp;8.5 or higher
 * Installed [TimescaleDB][install-timescale]
-* Imported the stock trade data from the [Getting Started Tutorial][gsg-data](https://docs.timescale.com/timescaledb/latest/getting-started/)
+* Imported the stock trade data from the [Getting Started Tutorial][gsg-data]

+If you are new to Grafana, see the
+[Grafana tutorials][grafana-tutorials]
+to get familiar with creating your first dashboard and visualizations before you start.

 The examples in this section use these variables and Grafana functions:
 * `$symbol`: a variable used to filter results by stock symbols.